 What is World Kidney Day?

-World Kidney Day is an annual event held across the globe on the second Thursday of March.
+World Kidney Day is an annual event held across the globe in mid to late March.
 Its aim is to raise awareness of kidney health including risk factors, preventative behaviours and how to live with kidney disease.

 The specific objectives of World Kidney Day include: